 Step 1: Clarify the Core Objective

 Never assume you understand the problem.
-In our experience coaching candidates, the single biggest mistake is diving into analysis before confirming what “success” actually looks like.
+In our experience, the single biggest mistake is diving into analysis before confirming what “success” actually looks like for the client.

 Step 2: Decompose Using Issue Trees

 An issue tree breaks a complex problem into mutually exclusive, collectively exhaustive (MECE) components.
-This structure ensures you examine every relevant factor without duplication.
+This is THE most fundamental tool for structured problem solving — every top consulting firm trains new analysts on issue trees from day one.

 For a problem like “profits are declining,” your issue tree might look like this: